On the tenth anniversary of my move to the United States, I made a list of what I hold dear about the adopted home.

 When his expat life ended, mine began.

 Leaving behind family, friends, and beloved city naturally wasn’t easy.
 However, I was determined to get acclimated in my new place quickly and make the best of the transition.
-Before long, I had new favorites hangouts, foods, and activities.
+Before long, I had new favorite hangouts, foods, and activities.

 To mark the expat anniversary, I made a list of ten things I appreciate about my adopted country.
 Here they are (in no particular order, except #1).